 8. Gender Unisex

-Is a full- Face Helmet Safer?
+Is a full-face helmet Safer?

-Does Full Face MTB Helmets Get Hot?
+Do Full Face MTB Helmets Get Hot?

 Helmets that have comfortable cooling reflections, by description, must contain a lower face structure.
 Those reflections also produce entry points for debris or curiously angled trail features, analogous to sticks.